-7 Each of the schools that participated in the survey were entered into a draw for 4 prizes worth \$500 each that they could use for development purposes. approval was also sought and approved by the NSW Department of Education's State Education Research Applications Process (SERAP).
+7 Each of the schools that participated in the survey were entered into a draw for 4 prizes worth \$500 each that they could use for development purposes.

 Each participating NSW government high school was asked to distribute the survey during class time and supervise its completion.
 The survey was distributed in hard copy form as this was most familiar to those being surveyed and ensured that all young people could participate regardless of the degree of access to computing technology.